 I took a doctorate in history from Cambridge, but then became a journalist.
 After that, I went into the History Business around the time my book, Washington's Spies: The Story of America's First Spy Ring, first appeared.
 It’s since been used as the basis for the AMC drama series, Turn: Washington's Spies, on which I served as writer/producer.

-In 2020, I was awarded a Guggenheim Fellowship (you could actually hear the barrel being scraped) and I’m a Fellow of the Royal Historical Society.
+In 2020, I was awarded a Guggenheim Fellowship (which was very nice of them) and I’m a Fellow of the Royal Historical Society.

 If you’re interested in historical espionage and spy intrigue, please subscribe (free!) to my Substack newsletter, Spionage.

-If you’re more interested, however, in offering me Lucrative Business Opportunities, my agent is Eric Lupfer at UTA.
+If you’re more interested, however, in offering me Lucrative Business Opportunities, my agent is Eric Lupfer at Calligraph.

 Or you can just email me via the Contact page.